Antral Gastritis Explained

 Chronic non-erosive gastritis

-Here inflammation of the gastric mucosal layer happens without erosion.
-This may present with chronic gastritis too.
+Here, inflammation of the gastric mucosal layer happens without erosion.
+This may present with chronic gastritis, too.

 This H pylori infection may give rise to peptic ulcers.

-The presentations of gastritis are listed below:
+The symptoms of gastritis are listed below:

-- Upper abdominal pain, mainly in epigastrium
+- Upper abdominal pain, mainly in the epigastrium

 - Bloated distended abdomen